medagoda/AI-Travel-Planner-Multi-Agent-System-Langchain-/README.md

-# 🧠🇱🇰 AI Trip Planner for the Sri Lankan Community
+# 🧠🇱🇰 AI Trip Planner for the Sri Lankan Community (Ongoing)

 Welcome to the **AI Trip Planner** – a smart, user-friendly travel assistant designed for the Sri Lankan community.
 This frontend-only web app helps you explore, visualize, and prepare for trips across the island 🌴.